fractus-io/keras-tutorial/README.md

 Cost function = Loss (say, binary cross entropy) + Regularization term
 ```

 Due to the addition of this regularization term, the values of weight matrices decrease because it assumes that a neural network with smaller weight matrices leads to simpler models.
 Therefore, it will also reduce overfitting to quite an extent.

 However, this regularization term differs in L1 and L2.

 L2 regularization is also known as weight decay as it forces the weights to decay towards zero (but not exactly zero).

 In L1, we penalize the absolute value of the weights.
 Unlike L2, the weights may be reduced to zero here.
-Hence, LQ it is very useful when we are trying to compress  the model.

 In Keras, we can directly apply regularization to any layer using the regularizers.

-Below is the where we extended simple CNN with L1 and L2 regularizers:
+Below is code where we extended simple CNN with L1 and L2 regularizers:

 L1